Skip to content

 Post-Training with Supervised Fine-Tuning (SFT)

-After data preprocessing, we turn our data into standard LlaVa format.
-To launch training, we follow the default cosmos-rl training command in Cosmos Reason 1 Post-Training Llava Example.
-Since the Cosmos Reason model uses a vision transformer that processes images in patches.
-The raw image comes at 1080p resolution, we downsample the image by twice to have 960x540 resolution, since each vision token corresponds to a 28 x 28 = 784 pixel area, we end up with have 960/28 * 540/28 ≈ 646 tokens/frame
+The Cosomos-Reason model uses a vision transformer that processes images in patches.
+The raw image starts at 1080p resolution, so we downsample the image twice to a 960x540 resolution.
+Since each vision token corresponds to a 28 x 28 = 784 pixel area, the result is 960/28 * 540/28 ≈ 646 tokens/frame

 cosmos-rl --config configs/sft.toml toolbox/custom_sft.py